Renault 9 and 11: Engines

 At launch, both cars used Renault's ageing Cléon-Fonte overhead valve engines in either 1.1 or 1.4 litre format, and a basic suspension design which won few plaudits for the driving experience.
 The exceptions were the 9 Turbo and the 11 Turbo hot hatch, which used the turbocharged engine from the Renault 5.

-The C1E 1.1 liters engine was available only on the Renault 9 and for the three-door body of the R11.
-The five-door Renault 11 TC and GTC became available with the C1G, 1.2-litre engine in 1985.
+The C1E 1.1 litre engine was available only on the Renault 9 and for the three-door body of the R11.
+The five-door Renault 11 TC and GTC became available with the C1G 1.2 litre engine in 1985.
 The C1E was phased out from phase 2, leaving the C1G the smallest engine for the 9/11.

 The 11 Turbo was introduced first, originally only with three-door bodywork.
 Compared to the 5 Turbo and the 205 GTi, the 11 Turbo had a more comfort oriented focus.
 Although the cars were heavier than the Renault 5, the increased power in later models was enough to ensure higher performance, thanks to its 115 PS.
 The rally tuned version was impressively fast, producing up to 220 PS.

 The newer F type engine which had been developed in collaboration with Volvo appeared from the end of 1983 on in twin carburetted 1,721 cc guise (F2N), powering the upmarket GTX, GTE, TXE, and TXE Electronic (Electronique in France) versions.
 These larger engined versions were specifically developed with American needs in mind, although they also happened to be well suited for a changing European market.

 Later iterations also received fuel injected engines.
 The Alliance and Encore, while comparatively underpowered, had a definite advantage in ride and handling against other small cars available in America at the time and even had their own SCCA spec racing series, the Alliance Cup.